-In order to gain experience, lawyers can work in a law firm under the supervision of a licensed attorney or as a part of an externship.
+In order to gain experience, lawyers can work in a law firm under the supervision of a licensed attorney or as part of an externship.

 Without having passed the bar exam, a person cannot practice law or give legal advice, and doing so is punishable by law and subject to legal action.
 It’s important to keep this in mind.

 Attorneys can work as consultants or counsel.
 Many opt to practice in a particular sector such as corporate law, Human rights law, litigation, or intellectual property law, where they can provide clients with legal assistance.

 An attorney can act as a legal representative for their clients in a court of law in this capacity.

 An attorney’s other responsibilities include interpreting state and federal laws, applying their legal expertise to their client’s needs, and keeping meticulous records of their dealings with clients and other legal experts.

 Difference between a lawyer and attorney-education & license

 Education and license are the core elements that differentiate attorneys and lawyers.